Leslie C. Moore, Associate Professor of Teaching and Learning and Linguistics, Principal Investigator – OSU

 Brian Seilstad is Dr. Moore’s graduate research assistant and a doctoral candidate in Multicultural and Equity Studies.
 He received his MA in Classical Languages from Bryn Mawr College.
 He served in the Peace Corps in Morocco, then worked as a service-learning advocate and a language instructor at Al Akhawayn University in Morocco.
 He focuses on linguistic diversity and equity, specifically with respect to refugees/migrants.

 Min-Seok Choi is doctoral candidate in Language, Education, and Society.
 He first joined the AISL project as a Research Apprentice.
 He earned his MA in Teaching English as a Foreign Language from the International Graduate School of English (Seoul).
-He is interested in teacher and learner identity development, discourse analysis in second language classroom learning, and ethnographic studies on Korean immigrants language socialization.
+His research interests include ethnography, discourse analysis, and intercultural communication.
+Min-Seok currently focuses on second and academic language socialization as acquiring professional vision through a disciplinary practice and process.

-Jackie Ridley is a second-year doctoral student in FSMLE.
+Jackie Ridley is a second-year doctoral student in Foreign, Second, and Multilingual Language Education (FSLME).
 She has a degree in elementary education and TESOL from Penn State University and an MA from Trinity International University.
 Jackie’s research focuses on the language and literacy practices of young refugees, an interest born from her experience as an ESL teacher in Northeast Ohio and overseas in Thai-Burmese refugee camps.

 Anisa Liban is an undergraduate pursuing a degree in Public Affairs, Non-profit Studies.
 Anisa is passionate about the water crisis and has been raising money for individuals living in war-torn Somalia.
 Since 2013, she has fundraised for her non-profit Horn of Hope, an organization striving to alleviate hunger, illiteracy and poverty in the horn of Africa.
 Anisa is determined to increase women’s participation in politics and is an alumna of The Ohio State University’s New Leadership Ohio!
 She encourages everyone, “make it a mission to have a vision”.